Family Food on the Table

 Pin

-Anyway, we love to be patriotic and the kiddos love them some American flags.
-So I wanted to come up with some healthy, delicious red, white and blue foods.
+The kiddos love them some American flags.
+So I wanted to come up with some healthy, delicious red, white and blue foods to help us celebrate independence day.

 So here are a few super easy July 4th appetizers that are great for kiddos and adults alike.
 (And some bonus ideas down below!)